 Knowledge Workers (Analysts, Researchers, Writers)

-What agents can do now: Research synthesis across hundreds of sources, first-draft report generation, data analysis and visualization, meeting summarization, email triage, and competitive intelligence gathering.
+What agents can do now: research synthesis across hundreds of sources, first-draft report generation, data analysis and visualisation, meeting summarisation, email triage, and competitive intelligence gathering.

-What humans still do better: Original analysis that connects disparate ideas.
-Nuanced judgment about what information matters and what doesn’t.
-Relationship-based insights — the kind you get from actually knowing the people and context behind the data.
-Creative vision that produces genuinely new frameworks, not remixes of existing ones.
+What humans still do better: original analysis that connects ideas nobody has connected.
+Nuanced judgment about what matters and what is noise.
+Relationship-based insight, the kind you only get from knowing the people behind the data.
+Creative vision that produces genuinely new frameworks rather than remixes.

-Practical advice: Learn to use AI agents as research assistants that handle the first 80% of information gathering.
-Your value shifts from gathering information to interpreting it — deciding what it means, what to do about it, and communicating those decisions to stakeholders.
-If you’re spending most of your day collecting and organizing information, that part of your role is shrinking.
-If you’re spending it making judgment calls and persuading people, you’re in a stronger position.
+Practical advice: use agents to handle the first 80% of information gathering.
+Your value moves from gathering information to interpreting it, deciding what it means and persuading people to act on it.
+If most of your day is collecting and organising, that part of your role is shrinking.
+If most of it is judgment calls and persuasion, you are in a far stronger position than the headlines suggest.

 Developers and Engineers